TheAllenChou/unity-project-prefs/README.md

 This is a per-project preference utility useful for Unity tools development.
 It's similar to Unity's [`EditorPrefs`](https://docs.unity3d.com/ScriptReference/EditorPrefs.html), except that it stores key-value record pairs as a [scriptable object](https://docs.unity3d.com/ScriptReference/ScriptableObject.html) asset in the current project rather than modifying the machine registry like `EditorPrefs`.
 This utility is for the editor only and should live in an [`Editor`](https://docs.unity3d.com/Manual/SpecialFolders.html) folder.

 The default scriptable object UI is extended to further provide utilities for reordering, sorting, and record type enforcement.
 Supported record types include: boolean, int, float, string, and string set (unique strings joined by semicolons).
-Although ordering doesn't really matter when accessing key-value record pairs & string sets in scripts, it could be helpful for data management via the inspector.

 ![turbulent-rainbow-cubes](/img/project-prefs.png)